dpaetzel/cmpbayes/README.md

   Note that this model assumes that the data points for each algorithm are be i.i.d.
 This entails that the model does *not* take into account the correlation induced by cross-validation or similar methods.
+- `BayesCorrTTest` builds and samples a Bayesian model that can be used to make statistical statements about the difference between two algorithms when each of those is evaluated using cross validation.
+It is based on the model described in the 2015 article by Corani and Benavoli, *A Bayesian approach for comparing cross-validated algorithms on multiple data sets* (in that publication it's called the *Bayesian t test for correlated observations model* equation (8)).

 *It is strongly recommended to read about the models and their assumptions in